 You can be very mischievous and use a different database for CO2 here!!!!!

 If gasID == 2, raLTEStrength(X) i 0 then kCARTA will go ahead and say, aha, you do not want NLTE but you simply want to substitute the LINEMIX compressed database optical depths for eg COUSIN compressed database optical depths.
-So kCARTA will simply substitute the optical depths of the upper layers with data from kCousin\CO2Path.
+So kCARTA will simply substitute the optical depths of the upper layers with data from kCousin_CO2Path.
 So if you cleverly set the value of raNonLTEStart(X) = -1400, then all layers will be substituted, not just the upper layers!!!!!
 Devilish, eh?.
-A nice parameter to use for raLTEStrength(X) in this case is -1.1212, which is 370/330 ppmv used in the newer linemix database vs that used in the older Cousin database iaNLTEChunks(1..N) tells for which chunks the above gases are in NLTE iaaNLTEChunks(1...N, 1...M) for each of the N gases in NLTE, we now know how many chunks are in NLTE. iaaNLTEChunks specifies these chunks. caaUpperMixRatio(1..N) tells the code where the stratosphere/mesosphere mixing ratios can be found.
+A nice parameter to use for raLTEStrength(X) in this case is -1.1212, which is 370/330 ppmv used in the newer linemix database vs that used in the older Cousin database iaNLTEChunks(1..N) tells for which chunks the above gases are in NLTE iaaNLTEChunks(1...N, 1...M) for each of the N gases in NLTE, we now know how many chunks are in NLTE. iaaNLTEChunks specifies these chunks.

+caaUpperMixRatio(1..N) tells the code where the stratosphere/mesosphere mixing ratios can be found.
 Remember the default kCARTA database extends from 0 to 80 km, while NLTE is important between about 40-120 km; so kCARTA can compute optical depths and Planck modifiers above the standard database, as long as it knows the ppmvs!
-Right now it scales the MR read in from this file, to 370 ppmv at bottom caaStronqLines(1..N) for each of the N gases in NLTE, we now know how many chunks are in NLTE.
+Right now it scales the MR read in from this file, to 370 ppmv at bottom caaStrongLines(1..N) for each of the N gases in NLTE, we now know how many chunks are in NLTE.
 The gas molecules have many lines/bands; from caWeakCO2Paththere are the weak background lines, and also there are strong lines in bands.
 Some bands are in LTE while others are in NLTE. caaStrongLines is a file that specifies all the bands for the "strong" lines that could be in LTE or NLTE.
 Depending on what bands are specified to be in NLTE in caaaNLTEBands(1..N, 1..P), an XOR is done with the bands in caaStrongLines to compute the optical depth contribution due to strong bands in LTE (the NLTE lines will have their optical depths computed separately).
-The files listed in this MUST have the FULL path and name The files listed must agree with those listed by appending caStronqLineParams in the "NLTEBandMapper" subroutine, else the code gets very perplexed iaNLTEBands(1..N) tells for each gas, how many bands are in NLTE caaaNLTEB ands(1...N, 1...P) for each of the N gases in NLTE, give the igasID, iISO, iUSGQ numbers so that kCARTA maps these partams to a file that has the weak HITRAN line parameters (such as line centers, broadening coefficients etc).
-The lineshapes for these strong lines will be Voigt \ Cousin if the gas is CO2; else they will just be Voigt caaNLTETemp(1..N) for each of the N gases in NLTE, give the file that has the NONLTE temperatures and vibrational partition function terms, in GENLN2 style.
-See the f90 programs supplied by M. Lopez-Puertas and B. Funke in KCARTA/SRCv1.12/NONLTE2/sergio/VII as well as caOutName\VTX : this is the GENLN2 style file caOutName\VTX.sss : this is a summary of the GENLN2 style file where "X" is the closet regression profile (of 48) to the user profile, between 800 and 25n mb (2 - 25 km).
-The .sss file will have 15 columns :
+The files listed in this MUST have the FULL path and name the "NLTEBandMapper" subroutine, else the code gets very perplexed iaNLTEBands(1..N) tells for each gas, how many bands are in NLTE caaaNLTEBands(1..N, 1..P) for each of the N gases in NLTE, give the igasID,iISO,iUSGQ numbers so that kCARTA maps these partams to a file that has the weak HITRAN line parameters (such as line centers, broadening coefficients etc).
+The lineshapes for these strong lines will be Voigt Cousin if the gas is CO2; else they will just be Voigt caaNLTETemp(1..N) for each of the N gases in NLTE, give the file that has the NONLTE temperatures and vibrational partition function terms, in GENLN2 style.
+See the f90 programs supplied by M. Lopez-Puertas and B. Funke in KCARTA/SRCv1.12/NONLTE2/sergio/VII as well as

+The files listed must agree with those listed by appending caStrongLineParams in caOutName_VTX : this is the GENLN2 style file caOutName_VTX.sss : this is a summary of the GENLN2 style file where "X" is the closet regression profile (of 48) to the user profile, between 800 and $\frac{1}{2}$

-/KCARTA/SRCv1.12/NONLTE2/sergio/AIRSDATA\NLTE\VIBTEMPS\Puertas/do\makeVT.m for a script that takes in an input kinetic temp profile and dumps out the NLTE temperature profiles ii,P,Tk,[QV1,QV2,QV3,QV4],[S1,S2,S3,S4],[P1,P2],[D1,D2]
+/KCARTA/SRCv1.12/NONLTE2/sergio/AIRSDATA_NLTE_VIBTEMPS_Puertas/do_makeVT.m for a script that takes in an input kinetic temp profile and dumps out the NLTE temperature profiles ii,P,Tk,[QV1,QV2,QV3,QV4],[S1,S2,S3,S4],[P1,P2],[D1,D2]